EGI-Federation/fedcloud-documentation/source/auth.rst

 .. warning::

-  * After the 6-month long membership in the fedcloud.egi.eu VO, you will need to move to a production VO, or establish a new VO.
+  * After the 6-month long membership in the vo.access.egi.eu VO, you will need to move to a production VO, or establish a new VO.

   * The resources are not guaranteed and may be removed without notice by